Puerto Rico national football team: 2010s

-On June 5, 2015, Puerto Rico played a friendly against Bermuda, their last friendly before the qualifiers for the 2018 World Cup ending in a 1–1 draw.
+On June 5, 2015, Puerto Rico played a friendly against Bermuda, their last friendly before the qualifiers for the 2018 World Cup in Russia.
+Puerto Rico received a bye to the second round where they faced Grenada.
+In the first match, in Bayamón, they secured an important 1-0 victory, but in the return leg, they lost 2-0 in Grenada, thus being eliminated from the World Cup with a 2-1 aggregate score.
 After losing to Grenada 2–1 in the second round of the 2018 World Cup qualifiers, Puerto Rico's Interim coach Jose 'Cukito' Martinez resigned and a few days later, the Uruguayan Carlos Avedissian solved his visa problems and could finally arrive as the head coach of the national team.
 On December 11, 2015, Puerto Rico played a friendly against MLS team New York City, losing 2–1.